ayesha-m96/DSATermProject2025/README.md

 - Determine which factors are most strongly related to fatal car accidents.
 - Use maps, bar charts, and scatter plots to visualize relationships between variables.
 - Utilize data cleaning, merging, statistical analysis, and visualization techniques to find meaningful conclusions
+- Use machine learning models and data science skills to assist me with the analysis accordingly.

 # Motivation <a name="moti"></a>
 <p align="justify"> For me, this project was generally driven by a strong desire to understand and address the rate of fatal accidents on roads, so I specifically chose to work on datasets based in the United States.
 Every year, thousands of lives are tragically lost in accidents that could be prevented with a better understanding of the contributing factors.
 These fatalities not only result in immeasurable loss for communities but also place a significant burden on public health systems, emergency services, and the economy.